1. Home

 Promising results from deadly disease study has researchers and patients buzzing.

 The sky over El Manchén is as blue as ever.
-This suburb of Honduras’ capital is still bustling, with people jostling to get to work and cars honking in the heavy traffic.
+This suburb of Honduras’ capital city Tegucigalpa is still bustling, with people jostling to get to work and cars honking in the heavy traffic.
 To the naked eye, this densely populated area seems much like it did a year ago.

 But one Médecins Sans Frontières / Doctors Without Borders (MSF) team has been working hard to make a microscopic change that could save lives.

 This matters, because Wolbachia dramatically reduces the likelihood that mosquitos will transmit diseases like dengue fever, a potentially deadly disease which affects an estimated 100 to 400 million people worldwide each year.
+El Manchén has seen some of the highest rates of dengue in the city.

-The team at the MSF Arbovirus Prevention Project released over eight million mosquitos deliberately infected with the bacteria were released in El Manchén last year.
+The team at the MSF Arbovirus Prevention Project released over eight million mosquitos deliberately infected with the bacteria in El Manchén last year.
 Their hope was that the mosquitos would thrive, reproducing and passing Wolbachia down through the generations, radically reducing the rate of dengue in the area.

 READ THE FIRST CHAPTER OF THE PROJECT